AlexWang1987/alexwang1987.github.io/foundations/css/css.md

 Now, The question is that how many types of style attributes the CSS can manipulate.

 * CSS Box Model ( one of core modules of CSS)
 > You can think of every web component as a box.
-*
+Its attributes used for visual formatting.
+* Flexible Box(another of core modules of CSS3)
+> you can think of it as better Box Model introduced in CSS3. best appropriate for different devices and screens.
+A flex container expands items to fill available free space or squeeze them to prevent overflow. and It's suit for components of applications.